How to clean an outdoor rug – 6 easy steps recommended by experts

 3. Scrub surface stains with a cleaning solution

-It is only now once the surface dirt is removed and rinsed away that you can clearly see any remaining dirt or stains you need to tackle.
+It is only now, once the surface dirt is removed and rinsed away, that you can clearly see any remaining dirt or stains you need to tackle.

 4. Tackle tougher stains

 "If moss or algae forms on the rug, the most effective way to remove it is by using diluted bleach or white vinegar."
-We are most in favor of cleaning with vinegar to avoid using harsh chemicals.
+We are most in favour of cleaning with vinegar to avoid using harsh chemicals.

-Simply mix a natural cleaning solution of equal parts white vinegar and warm water to apply directly to the stain. allow the solution to work its magic for 15 minutes or so before rinsing clean.
+Simply mix a natural cleaning solution of equal parts white vinegar and warm water to apply directly to the stain.
+Allow the solution to work its magic for 15 minutes or so before rinsing clean.
 Again, carry out a patch test before using it more liberally to make sure it's suitable for your chosen rug design.

 5. Rinse away any residue